 Exploring Shoalhaven and Southern Highlands near Wollongong

-Driving past Wollongong along South Coast you enter the Shoalhaven region which has beautiful beach areas and waterways.
+Driving past Wollongong along the South Coast you enter the Shoalhaven region which has beautiful beach areas and waterways.
 Macquarie Pass divides the Coastal Towns of Oak Flats and Kangaroo Valley from Southern Highlands.
 For more adventures explorer Mittagong is an interesting area to explore you can drive north near Oak Flats through Macquarie Pass to join Hume Highway heading westbound towards Melbourne.
 Read more about Southern Highlands

 Fitzroy Fall in Southern Highlands